 Insulated Plasterboard

-Insulated plasterboard combines insulation with a finished surface, making it an efficient option for internal wall insulation.
+Insulated plasterboard combines internal insulation with a finished surface, making it an efficient option for internal wall insulation.
 Made of a PIR insulating core and gypsum board, insulated plasterboard offers excellent thermal performance with a smooth, aesthetic finish.

 This material is ideal for those seeking both thermal efficiency and a polished look for their walls.